gospacedev/lunar/CONTRIBUTING.md

 # Contributing to Lunar

+Thanks for contibuting!

 ### Reporting Bugs

-Create an issue about the bug you found.
+If you find a bug create an issue about it.

 ### Suggesting Enhancements

-Create an issue or a pull request including completely new features and minor improvements to existing functionality.
+Have an idea, create an issue or a pull request about completely new features and minor improvements to existing functionality.

+### Share

+Sharing the project also helps out!